 Thijs van de Manakker and smelting team use rocks to forge the iron bloom.

-Viking Long House in L'Anse Aux Meadows Canada created for North Atlantic Saga travelling exhibit.
+Viking Long House in L'Anse Aux Meadows Canada created for North Atlantic Saga traveling exhibit.